 Funds repatriated from foreign subsidiaries to the U.S. may be subject to federal and state income taxes.
 We intend to permanently reinvest overseas all of our earnings from our foreign subsidiaries, except to the extent such undistributed earnings have previously been subject to U.S. tax; accordingly, U.S. taxes are not being recorded on undistributed foreign earnings.
-As of December 31, 2013, we had undistributed earnings from its non-U.S. operations of approximately \$408 million (including approximately \$36 million of restricted earnings which are not available for dividends).
-Undistributed earnings of our China subsidiaries comprise \$341 million of this total.
-Additional federal and state income taxes of approximately \$109 million would be required should such earnings be repatriated to the U.S. as dividends.
+As of December 31, 2015, we had undistributed earnings from our non-U.S. operations of approximately \$536 million (including approximately \$42 million of restricted earnings which are not available for dividends).
+Undistributed earnings of our China subsidiaries comprise \$383 million of this total.
+Additional federal and state income taxes of approximately \$146 million would be required should the \$536 million of such earnings be repatriated to the U.S. as dividends.

-The impact of tax holidays decreased our tax expense by approximately \$2 million, \$2 million and \$6 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+The impact of tax holidays decreased our tax expense by approximately \$3 million, \$2 million and \$2 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+The benefit of the tax holidays on both basic and diluted earnings per share for the years ended December 31, 2015 was approximately \$0.06.
 The benefit of the tax holidays on both basic and diluted earnings per share for the years ended December 31, 2014 and 2013 was approximately \$0.05.
-The benefit of the tax holidays on basic and diluted earnings per share for the year ended December 31, 2012 was approximately \$0.14 and \$0.13, respectively.

-NOTE 12 - EMPLOYEE BENEFIT PLANS
+NOTE 11 - EMPLOYEE BENEFIT PLANS